 bottom: This property is used to create space to the bottom of the title, where we can define any widget according to our needs.

 expandedHeight: This property is used to specify the maximum height to the app bar that can be expanded while scrolling.
 It must be defined in a double value.

 floating: This property determines whether the app bar will be visible or not when the user scrolls towards the app bar.

 flexibleSpace: This property is used to define a widget which is stacked behind the toolbar and the tab bar.
 Its height is the same as the app bar’s overall height.

-SliverGrids places the children in a two-dimensional arrangement.
-It also uses a delegate to specify the children or an explicit list similar to the SliverList.
-But it has additional formatting to the cross-axis dimension on a grid.
-It allows the three ways to specify the grid layout:
+SliverGrids organizes children in a 2D arrangement.
+It can use a delegate or explicit list like SliverList.
+It also has extra formatting for the cross-axis dimension on a grid.
+There are 3 ways to set the grid layout:

-1. It uses Count Constructor for counting the number of items in the horizontal axis.
+- Count Constructor counts items on the horizontal axis.

 - Extent Constructor specifies maximum width for items, useful when they vary in size.